henry4k/website/posts/writing-cc-tests-with-dummy.md

 .. title: Writing C/C++ tests with Dummy
 .. slug: writing-cc-tests-with-dummy
 .. date: 05/30/2014 10:28:56 PM UTC+02:00
-.. tags: testing,draft
+.. tags: testing
 .. link:
-.. description: A tutorial on how to write C++ tests using Dummy.
+.. description: First part of the tutorial, which shows you the basics.
 .. type: text
 -->

-How to test C/C++ software with prove and Dummy:
+## How to test C/C++ software with Prove and Dummy:

 I assume that you already know a bit about testing in general and writing testable C/C++ code.
 [Referenz zu thoughts-on-writing-software-tests]